Nisid Hajari

-Nisid Hajari is an Indian-American writer, editor and foreign affairs analyst.
+Nisid Hajari is an Indian-American writer, editor, and foreign affairs analyst.
 He is the author of Midnight's Furies: The Deadly Legacy of India's Partition, winner of the 2016 Colby Award.

 Personal life

 Hajari was born in Bombay and raised in Seattle, Washington.
 He has lived in New York, Hong Kong, New Delhi, London and Singapore.

 Education

 Hajari graduated from Princeton University in 1990 with a B.A. in English.
 He earned a master's degree in comparative literature at Columbia University in 1996.
 He is a member of the Council on Foreign Relations.

 Career

 Hajari is Asia editor for Bloomberg View, the editorial board of Bloomberg News.
-He writes about Asian politics, history and economics.
+He writes about Asian politics, history, and economics.

-Earlier, Hajari spent a decade as an editor at Newsweek International and Newsweek magazine in New York.
+Before that, Hajari spent a decade as an editor at Newsweek.
 He served as deputy to Fareed Zakaria from 2002 to 2006 and then as Foreign Editor and Managing Editor of the U.S. edition of the magazine from 2006 to 2011.

 From 1997 to 2001, he worked as a writer and editor for Time magazine in Hong Kong.
 Before moving to Asia, he spent time as a rock critic for Entertainment Weekly and a book critic for The Village Voice.
-He has written for The New York Times, the Financial Times, Esquire, Slate, The Washington Post, Foreign Policy and Condé Nast Traveler, among other publications.
+He has written for The New York Times, the Financial Times, Esquire, Slate, The Washington Post, Foreign Policy, and Condé Nast Traveler, among other publications.

-He has appeared as a foreign affairs commentator on CNN, BBC, NBC, MSNBC, CBC and National Public Radio, as well as The Charlie Rose Show.
+He has appeared as a foreign affairs commentator on CNN, BBC, NBC, MSNBC, CBC, and NPR, as well as The Charlie Rose Show.